collaborativebioinformatics/VariantSurvival/README.md

 ##  Operation
-The workflow of our tool is described as follows:
-As an initial step, the user will have the option to choose a disease from a list of neurological conditions.
+The workflow of our tool is described as follows: As an initial step, the user will have the option to choose a disease from a list of neurological conditions ( Alzheimer's disease, Amyotrophic lateral sclerosis, Friedreich ataxia, Huntington's disease, Lewy body disease, Parkinson's disease, and Spinal muscular atrophy).
 Once this is done, a list of genes known to be associated with the chosen disease is generated.

-In parallel,  NGs are also required as inputs in order to generate a BAM alignment file, which is then used to generate a VCF file using a specific SV detection method.
-Subsequently, a filtering step is included, so only the SVs that are in the genes list are included.
-Provided that this intersection shows results, this step triggers the downstream pipeline.
-The downstream pipeline starts with the labelling of clinical trial data, where a sample of individuals is selected and classified according to a treatment group (placebo/treatment).
-Next, tabular data regarding structural variant events are collected for all individuals.
-The latter are then used as input for the survival analysis step, which is performed on each of the treatment groups.
+The user needs to choose the target gene from the gene list.
+The structural variants count in the target gene region will be represented in a barplot.
+To verify the of the structural variants before starting the survival analysis.

+Only the SVs that are in the target gene are considered significant, as a factor in the survival analysis.
+The placebo and treatment groups are identified using the metadata file.

+The survival analysis result are represented in the second tab of the app.
+The first plot, compare the survival of the placebo and treatment group.
+The existence or not of the SVs is a factor, however, the count of the SVs is not considered.
+The second plot illustrate the survival of the placebo and treatment group according to the SVs count in the target gene.

 ##  Flowchart